crongzs/DjangoInstance/README.md

-# DjangoDemo
+# DjangoInstance
-My Django Apps
+My Apps about some applications and configurations